BobcatRobotics/TeamDocumentation/romi/Three/subsystems.md

 Subsystems encapsulate the robot's hardware (motors, sensors, solenoids) and provide methods for controlling them.
 This keeps code organized, modular, and reusable.

 ---
-## Goals
-- Write a drivetrain subsystem
-- Write an arm subsystem
-- Assign default commands to subsystems

 ## Key Concepts